How will your resume stand out against other recent graduates?

 McDonnell Scholarships are available for undergraduate students.
 Scholarships are awarded based on financial need and merit.
 Students must receive financial aid, be enrolled in at least 6 credits and fully registered in a Global Travel Seminar to qualify.
 The maximum award is $1,500.

-To register for a Global Travel Seminar, submit a registration form along with a copy of your passport and a $500 non-refundable deposit to Jackie Gerhold, assistant director of the Global Travel Seminars, located on the 12th floor of 73 Tremont
+3. During the registration period, bring a copy of your passport and a $500 non-refundable deposit to Jackie Gerhold, assistant director of the Global Travel Seminars, located on the 12th floor of 73 Tremont St.

 - Registration will remain open until class is full.